lyramakesmusic/prompt-library/README.md

 # prompt-library
-A collection of prompts for various text-guided AI models
+A collection of prompts I revisit for various text-guided AI models

+---
+## GPT-4